-Cerasela-Zoica Dinu, an assistant professor of chemical engineering at West Virginia University, was selected as one of 65 innovative early-career educators to participate in the National Academy of Engineering’s second Frontiers of Engineering Education symposium.
+Gregory Thompson, an associate professor of mechanical and aerospace engineering at West Virginia University, has been selected to participate in the National Academy of Engineering’s fourth Frontiers of Engineering Education symposium.

 CONTACT: Mary C. Dillon